thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-If you're not familiar with this syntax I recommend you either reading this article on [integrating Web Components with Angular](http://pascalprecht.github.io/2014/10/25/integrating-web-components-with-angularjs/) or watch [Misko's keynote](https://www.youtube.com/watch?v=-dMBcqwvYA0) from this year's ng-conf.
+If you're not familiar with this syntax I recommend you either reading this article on [integrating Web Components with Angular](http://pascalprecht.github.io/2014/10/25/integrating-web-components-with-angularjs/), or this article about [Angular 2's template syntax demystified](http://blog.thoughtram.io/angular/2015/08/11/angular-2-template-syntax-demystified-part-1.html).
+[Misko's keynote](https://www.youtube.com/watch?v=-dMBcqwvYA0) from this year's ng-conf is also a nice resource.

 Now we're basically listening on a `click` event and execute a **statement**.
 But where does `toggle()` come from?
 We can access component methods directly in our template in Angular 2.
 There's no `$scope` service or controller that provides those methods.
 Which means, `toggle()` is just a method defined in `Zippy`.